-I was a pleasing child looking for acceptance, because I was insecure.
+I was a pleasing child, always looking for acceptance because I was insecure.
 I was insecure because I was navigating a childhood with a disability I didn’t know I had.
 However we need to be accepted, it’s something we crave for at different times.
 When things are good and we’re making headway, we seem to want and need less acceptance.

 Being accepted can make us feel safe and protected, but it isn’t something we can always rely on.
 We must rely on ourselves and our own thinking for us to find and have acceptance.
 I believe how we are brought up is very much the catalyst for our acceptance.
 Where people recognise and understand their experiences they will be more accepting.